digitalrebar/digitalrebar/README.md

 The *Digital Rebar Project* is a container-ready hardware provisioning platform that delivers the best of software deployment automation and orchestration without locking you into a single hardware platform or operating system.
 Our mission is to embrace the heterogenous nature of data center operations.

-While it's been completly rebuilt by DevOps artisans, Digital Rebar history includes years of battle-tested ops learnings by the [Rebar Project](http://github.com/rebar) founders.
+While it's been completely rebuilt by DevOps artisans, Digital Rebar history includes years of battle-tested ops learnings by the [Crowbar Project](http://github.com/crowbar) founders.

 ## Getting Started & Documentation